 Think of these robotic vacuums as your very own Rosie from The Jetsons.
 All you need to do is schedule a cleaning—which you can easily do from your phone—and go about the rest of your day.
 (Psst…you can check out a few pet-friendly models here.)
 But, why stop at vacuuming?
 According to Barrett, many options have a moping mode, so they can literally do all the floor work for you.

 Rule #2: Kick Off Your Shoes

-Cleaning your home is inevitable and unavoidable; however, you can have some say in how often you need to clean your space.
+Cleaning your home is unavoidable; however, you can have some say in how often you need to clean your space.
 If you're looking for an easy, low-maintenance way to keep dirt and grime to a minimum, leave your shoes at the door.

 "Outdoor shoes can leave traces of unwanted dirt including dust, bacteria, and even viruses," explains OP Almaraz, president and co-founder of Allied Restoration, which recently expanded its services to virus contamination.
 "To avoid constant sanitization of your floors, simply make your home a shoe-free zone and ask your inhabitants and guests to remove their shoes upon entry.
 This alone can save you so much time on mopping and vacuuming."

 While dust, crumbs, and dirt will accumulate, a shoeless home has the potential to keep your space cleaner for longer.